When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

-The list is made up of some of our all-time favourite products, such as our go-to rosé or favourite luxury chocolates.
+The list is made up of some of our all-time favourite products, such as our go-to rosé or luxury chocolates.
 Others, meanwhile, are seasonal treats from producers and chefs we know and love.
-We’ve put products through their paces in the kitchen, from reading books to testing kit, peeking behind advent calendar doors and sipping coffee from handmade mugs.
+We’ve put products through their paces in the kitchen, from reading books to testing kits, peeking behind advent calendar doors and sipping coffee from handmade mugs.
 We were looking for great taste, well-designed products (and business models), good value and things we’d genuinely like to receive (and eat).

 The best gifts for foodies for 2021 are: